 Creating a budget is a great way to find financial freedom and stop living paycheck to paycheck.
 If you don’t have one yet, now is the time to get started!
 It’s practically painless and the stress it takes away is priceless!

-Do you have tips for how to create a budget?
-Please share the strategies that have worked for you!
+Do you have tips for how to create a budget and live more frugal?
+Please share the strategies that have worked for you for such a project!